mohityadav1991/j8-practise/src/concurrency/README.md

 	* The Lock API provides a method lockInterruptibly() which can be used to interrupt the thread when it’s waiting for the lock.

 * *Phaser*: Phaser is a more flexible solution than CyclicBarrier and CountDownLatch – used to act as a reusable barrier on which the dynamic number of threads need to wait before continuing execution.
 We can coordinate multiple phases of execution, reusing a Phaser instance for each program phase.

+Thread Life Cycle

+Different States in a thread lifecycle
+New -> Runnable ( Ready to Run -> Running ) -> Terminated

+* *NEW* – newly created thread that has not yet started the execution.
+Remains in this state unless we start it by using the /start()/ method

+* *RUNNABLE* – either running or ready for execution but it’s waiting for resource allocation

+* *BLOCKED* – waiting to acquire a monitor lock to enter or re-enter a synchronized block/method

+* *WAITING* – waiting for some other thread to perform a particular action without any time limit.
+Any thread can enter this state by calling any one of following three methods:
+	1. object.wait()
+	2. thread.join()
+	3. LockSupport.park()

+* *TIMED_WAITING* – waiting for some other thread to perform a specific action for a specified period.
+Any thread can enter this state by calling any one of following three methods:
+	1. thread.sleep(long millis)
+	2. wait(int timeout) or wait(int timeout, int nanos)
+	3. thread.join(long millis)
+	4. LockSupport.parkNanos
+	5. LockSupport.parkUntil

+* *TERMINATED* – has completed its execution